TrueLunacy/HolostreetsLatex/README.md

 `srbigtable` The `table*` environment, except preformatted, and taking an additional argument, a header.

 `srsmallbox` The `figure` environment, except preformatted, and taking an additional argument, a header.
+Paragraph indent and paragraph skip are set to use the values set outside of the figure environment.

 `srbigbox` The `figure*` environment, except preformatted, and taking an additional argument, a header.
+Paragraph indent and paragraph skip are set to use the values set outside of the figure environment.

 ### Collections